 I have been fortunate enough to work with fantastic students in past.
 Here is a list of past Interns and Research Fellows at Microsoft Research.

-Fall 2017: Special Topics in Cryptography: Blockchains and Cryptocurrencies
+Fall 2017: Special Topics in Cryptography: A seminar course on Blockchains and Cryptocurrencies

 Merged with this paper by S. Dov Gordon, Jonathan Katz, Feng-Hao Liu, Elaine Shi, and, Hong-Sheng Zhou